hglm/texgenpack/README.md

 Compress, decompress and convert texure files using a genetic algorithm.
-Supports KTX and DDS containers, and texture formats such as the DXT family, ETC1/2, BC6/BC7 etc. Contains graphics user interface (designed for Linux).
+Supports KTX and DDS containers, and texture formats such as the DXT family, ETC1/2, BC6/BC7 etc. Contains graphical user interface (designed for Linux).
 Advantage is versatility and extendability, disadvantage is slowness compared to less general texture compressors.